GoLearnToCode/kiei924-fall16/workbook/setup.md

 ### Step 1.
 Download and Install Google Chrome

-Hopefully, you're already using Chrome as your everyday browser.
+Maybe you're already using Chrome as your everyday browser.
 If not, go get it: https://www.google.com/chrome

 ----